Master's Degree Psychotherapy

-No. Counselling is an opportunity to talk with a counsellor who is impartial and offers you constructive feedback.
-I will not be diagnosing you with any labels you don’t understand; or speaking psychobabble that makes no sense to you.
-If you’re not sure of something, I am happy to explain it again, as often as you’d like me to.
+No. I will not be diagnosing you with any labels you don’t understand, or speaking psychobabble.
+Counselling is an opportunity to talk with a counsellor who is neutral and offers you constructive feedback.
+If you’re not sure of something, I am happy to explain it as often as you’d like.

 How long does counselling last?

 It’s up to you - as short or long as you like.
-Usually you feel the benefit and sense of progress counselling has made in a short space of time.
-Simply use your better instincts to decide if you have benefitted and whether the things you’ve learned are sustainable.
+Usually you feel the benefit of counselling in a short space of time.
+Then use your gut-instinct to decide if the things you’ve learned are sustainable.
 But counselling is a process and cannot lead to change overnight.

 Do I have to have something seriously wrong with me?

-You will be accepted however you arrive – whether in crisis or simply out of curiosity.
+You will be accepted whether you're in crisis or simply out of curiosity.
 There is nothing too trivial or serious for counselling.
 You just have to feel ready to take the next step.